ATIinc/eipscanne_rs/tests/integration/README..md

 * It's critical to define an ip address so that the Ethernet/IP Adapter can be found
 * It's critical to use the defined network (or share host network) so the Ethernet/IP Adapter can be found

-## Opening the devcontainer on the appropriate subnet
+## Running the Ethernet/IP SCANNER Docker container

+**NOTE**: This devcontainer is an Ethernet/IP Scanner
+* For the integration test, however, the container needs to be on the integration test network

-1. Close the VSCode window
+1. Close the active VSCode devcontainer window
 1. Find the appropriate docker image for the devcontainer
+    * `docker image ls`
-    * Something like: `vsc-eipscanne-rs-<uuid>-features-uid`
+    * Should be something like: `vsc-eipscanne-rs-<uuid>-features-uid`
 1. Start another container using the appropriate network
     * i.e:
         * `cd ~/src/ati/eipscanne-rs/`